MakakWasTaken/ts-edifact/README.md

     .then(...);
 ```

 On using the `Reader` class it will attempt to read such specification files from either the provided directory or, if none was provided, it will try to read such definition files from the local directory.
-The `*.segments.json` and `*.elements.json` files are used during parsing time of the Edifact document to validate that only admissible values are provided for the respective segments/elements.
+The `*.segments.json` file are used during parsing time of the Edifact document to validate that only admissible values are provided for the respective segments/elements.
 By default, the `ValidatorImpl` class will ignore any unknown segments or element definitions found.
 If a strict validation should be performed, that throws an error in case an unknown segment or element is contained within the document the validator needs to be initialized with the optional `throwOnMissingDefinitions` parameter set to true.

 ```typescript
 // use strict validation; will throw an error if unknown segments and elements are found